-If Earth was the size of a beach ball, what could you do to save our planet?
+If Earth was the size of a beach ball, what would you do to save our planet?

-“If earth was the size of a beach ball, what could you do to save our planet?”
+“If Earth was the size of a beach ball, what would you do to save our planet?”